 SHARING KNOWLEDGE AND INDUSTRY EXPERTISE

 BIKE BIZ REVOLUTION - Conference for Visionaries will once more be a crucial part of the EUROBIKE week.
-Building on the great success and approval of the last years we gather once more the most crucial players throughout all branches of the bicycle industry to bring them together with carefully selected experts.
-On July 12th, we discuss the future of bicycle business.
+Building on the great success and approval during EUROBIKE's first edition in Frankfurt we gather once more the most crucial players throughout all branches of the bicycle industry to bring them together with carefully selected experts.
+On June 20th, we discuss the future of bicycle business.
 BIKE BIZ REVOLUTION takes a daring look on the changes and challenges throughout the bicycle industry.

 Christiane Varga works as a trend and futurologist in Vienna and deals with the different facets of the question "How will we live in the future?".
 She is a lecturer and author of numerous publications.
 She studied sociology at the Ludwig-Maximilians-University in Munich and today teaches the subject "Design Research" at the FH Joanneum in Graz.
 She is convinced: In order to deal with a complex present - and future - silo thinking is passé.

 Ingo Kucz, White Octopus GmbH